mazetoken/mminer/README.md

 - Install the app

-- Open the app and install Kali
+- Open the app and install Kali (not Ubuntu - fastmine does not work well with Ubuntu on Android)

-- Setup your username and passwords (use a short username and password - e.g. 54321 - you can change the password later when you get used to linux)
+- Setup your username and passwords (use a short username and password - e.g. 54321 - you can change the password later when you get used to Linux)

 - Choose SSH

 - change password if asked (can be the same password e.g. 54321 ;-)

-- In a command line type your password (it is invisible) and when you are in, type or paste commands (one by one, tap enter after every command; you can open the tutorial in your browser to make it easier):
+- In a command line type your password (it is invisible) and when you are in, type or paste commands (one by one, tap enter after every command, type Y when asked; you can open the tutorial in your browser to make it easier):

 `sudo apt update`